-We are a new Church Plant (beginning Sunday, September 18th, 2022) of The Anglican Diocese of the Living Word (ADLW), a Diocese of The Province of the Anglican Church of North America (ACNA).
+We are a new Church Plant (began Sunday, September 18th, 2022) of The Anglican Diocese of the Living Word (ADLW), a Diocese of The Province of the Anglican Church of North America (ACNA).

 ARCHBISHOP AND PRIMATE OF THE ANGLICAN CHURCH IN NORTH AMERICA